joyent/conch-api/docs/modules/Conch::Route::User.md

 ### `GET /user/:target_user_id_or_email`

-- Requires system admin authorization
+- Requires system admin authorization (when updating a different account than one's own)
 - Response: [response.json#/definitions/UserDetailed](../json-schema/response.json#/definitions/UserDetailed)

 ### `POST /user/:target_user_id_or_email?send_mail=<1|0>`

-Optionally take the query parameter `send_mail` (defaults to `1`) to send an email telling the user their tokens were revoked
+Optionally take the query parameter `send_mail` (defaults to `1`) to send an email telling the user their account was updated

 - Requires system admin authorization
 - Request: [request.json#/definitions/UpdateUser](../json-schema/request.json#/definitions/UpdateUser)
 - Success Response: Redirect to the user that was updated
-- Error response on duplicate user: [response.json#/definitions/UserError](../json-schema/response.json#/definitions/UserError)
+- Error response on duplicate user: [response.json#/definitions/UserError](../json-schema/response.json#/definitions/UserError) (only if the calling user is a system admin)

 ### `DELETE /user/:target_user_id_or_email?clear_tokens=<1|0>`